List of minor Hebrew Bible figures, L–Z: Sachia

-Sachia (also Sakia) (Hebrew:שָׂכְיָה) appears only in 1 Chronicles 8:10, where he is listed as one of the "sons" of Shaharaim by his wife Hodesh.
+Sachia (also Sakia) (Hebrew:שָׂכְיָה) appears only in 1 Chronicles 8:10, where he is listed as one of the "sons" of Shaharaim and his wife Hodesh.
 The King James Version spells the name Shachia.

 Salu

 Salu (סָלוּא), of the house of Simeon, was the father of Zimri who was involved in the Heresy of Peor according to Numbers 25:14.

 Saph

 Saph (סַף) is a figure briefly mentioned in a section of 2 Samuel which discusses four yelide haraphah killed by Israelites.
 According to 2 Samuel 21:18, a war broke out between Israel and the Philistines.
 During the battle, Sibbecai the Hushathite, one of David's Mighty Warriors, killed Saph, who was one of the four.
 The expression yelide haraphah is rendered several different ways in translations of the Bible: "the descendants of Rapha" (NIV, NLT), "the descendants of the giants" (ESV, NLT), "the descendants of the giant" (NASB, Holman), and "the sons of the giant" (KJV, ASV).
 While most interpreters the phrase as a statement about the ancestry of the four people killed, describing them as descended from giants, another interpretation takes the phrase as meaning "votaries of Rapha," in reference to a deity by that name to which a group of warriors would have been associated.